Table of Contents

 Dr. Jeffery Chen has become the darling of today’s cannabis research initiatives.
 At only 29 years old, he established the UCLA Cannabis Research Initiative.
 As Director, he guides faculty members from 18 different departments on cannabis and hemp-related research, education, and policy projects.
 Media coverage of Chen and his research has helped change the public perspective on cannabis, thanks to widespread coverage with popular publications like VICE, CNN, Rolling Stone, and The Wall Street Journal.

-Cannabis Research Today is Evolving at an Unprecedented Speed
+Cannabis Researchers Now Moving at Unprecedented Speed

 These names, of course, are just the tip of the iceberg.
 With the rise of the legal sector has come an urgent need to understand the plant from root to flower to patient.
 Although cannabis researchers may have kicked off in 1975, the sheer volume of work published since 2000 is astronomical.
 As outdated regulations slowly evolve, there has never been a more excellent time to work with this captivating plant.